-affiliate disclosure: this post may contain affiliate links about products that can be used for this recipe.
+affiliate disclosure: this post contains affiliate links about products that can be used for this recipe.

 Honey is absolutely a in my beauty recipes.
-I introduced it in this scrub because I wanted exploit its moisturising and soothing properties.
-Here another idea with Honey
+I used it in this scrub because I wanted to benefit from its moisturizing and soothing properties.
+Here another idea with Honey.

-Jojoba oil gives amazing benefits for the skin.
-Beside the exfoliating action of the salts, the soothing propriety of the honey, jojoba oil helps to remove excess sebum, it is an antibacterial, reduces skin inflammation, reduces the pore size and it is good against pimples or acne.
-I thought that jojoba oil could be my salvation since I have problems with ingrown hairs.
+Jojoba oilgives amazing benefits for the skin.
+Besides the exfoliating action of the salts, the soothing propriety of the honey, jojoba oil helps to hydrate the skin, it is an antibacterial, is absorbed quickly, and it is not greasy.
+With these properties, I thought that jojoba oil could be my salvation against ingrown hairs.

-reduced in tiny pieces the peels of clementine.
+reduced in tiny pieces the peel of a clementine

 in a jar, put 2 tablespoons of cooking salt and 3 tablespoons of table salt,